doctorfree/Asciiville/README.md

 uuid-dev, libboost-graph-dev, cmake, python3, jdk, flex, bison, libncurses5-dev, autotools-dev, libjpeg-dev, libpng-dev, libcurl4-gnutls-dev, libncurses5-dev, autoconf-archive, pkg-config

-Not all are required to build a specific utility or game.
-Utilities and games built from source in Asciiville include cbftp, nethack, and tetris.

-The build script `build` in the top-level directory of the Asciiville repository can be used to compile cbftp, nethack, and tetris.
-Invoke the `build` script with the game or utility you wish to compile as an argument.

 On Arch, Debian, and RPM based systems the Asciiville installation package can be created with the `mkpkg` script.
 This script invokes the `build` script